Deploy linked ARM templates with VSTS

 APPLIES TO: Azure Data Factory Azure Synapse Analytics

-This article describes how to deploy linked Azure Resource Manager (ARM) templates with Visual Studio Team Services (VSTS).
+This article describes how to deploy linked Azure Resource Manager (ARM) templates with Azure DevOps Services (formerly Visual Studio Team Services, or VSTS).

 Deploying ARM templates can be performed using several different methods such as using PowerShell, Azure CLI, and Azure portal.
 A recommended approach however is to adopt one of DevOps practices, namely continuous deployment.
 VSTS is an application lifecycle management tool hosted in the cloud and offered as a service.
 One of the capabilities VSTS offers is release management.

-The scenario we walk through here is to deploy VNet with a Network Security Group (NSG) structured as linked templates.
-We will use VSTS to show how continuous deployment can be set up to enable teams to continuously update Azure with new changes each time there is a modification to the template.
+The scenario we walk through here's to deploy VNet with a Network Security Group (NSG) structured as linked templates.
+We use VSTS to show how continuous deployment can be set up to enable teams to continuously update Azure with new changes each time there's a modification to the template.

 Create an Azure Storage account

 Sign in to the Azure portal and create an Azure Storage account following the steps documented here.

 Once deployment is complete, navigate to the storage account and select Shared access signature.
 Select Service, Container, and Object for the Allowed resource types.
 Then select Generate SAS and connection string.
 Copy the SAS token and keep it available since we use it later.

 Select the storage account Containers page and create a new Container.